AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/Primitive Types.md

 # Primitive Types in Python
+Python is weakly typed, so variables can change datatypes throughout the program.

 ## String Type, _str_
 Strings are the heart of Python and easily the most-used type.
 In fact, strings are so prevalent in Python that all input is read in as a string.